nekrutnikolai/mysite/content/about.md

 ## Hi, nice to meet you!
 I'm Nikolai!

+I'm seeking a full-time job after graduation!

+If you'd like to get in touch, email me at [nan34@cornell.edu](mailto:nan34@cornell.edu).

+My [resume](NikolaiNekrutenkoResume.pdf) and [portfolio](https://docs.google.com/document/d/194nrFYKdKdbkx7I2i50hc1jcLhoVnoOVjvUvvnJuMVE/edit) can be found in the menu above.

 I am a senior Physics major at Cornell University, also pursuing a Master of Engineering in Electrical and Computer Engineering.
 I will graduate with my Bachelor’s in December 2024 and my M.Eng. in May 2025.

-I'm seeking a full-time job after graduation!
-If you'd like to get in touch, email me at [nan34@cornell.edu](mailto:nan34@cornell.edu).
-I am eager to bring my background in physics and electrical engineering, my hands-on experience in software and hardware engineering, data analysis and intuitive visualization towards solving problems.
-I thrive by working on complex and open-ended projects that challenge me.
+I have hands-on experience in hardware engineering, embedded systems, technical and user-facing documentation, data analysis and intuitive visualization.
+I thrive by tackling complex and open ended projects and problems that challenge me.

 I enjoy spending time going on adventures in the wilderness with a [camera by my side](/gallery).